wrkstrm/SwiftFigletKit/README.md

   - https://wrkstrm.github.io/SwiftFigletKit/
   - If publishing under a fork or different repo name, replace `wrkstrm/SwiftFigletKit` accordingly.

+Packaging and environment

+- Fonts are bundled as gzip-compressed resources under `Resources/Fonts/*.flf.gz` to reduce size.
+The library transparently inflates `.flf.gz` at runtime.
+- Linux/macOS requirement: `gzip`/`gunzip` must be available on PATH.
+Verify with:
+  - `swift-figlet-cli doctor`
+- Editable font sources live under `Sources/SwiftFigletKit/Fonts/{core,duplicates}` and are mirrored into resources via:
+  - `npm run figlet:fonts:prepare`

 Notes

 - Fonts are bundled as SwiftPM resources and discovered via `Bundle.module`.